 For demand, the AEMO DFS is periodically updated with forecast weather over the six-day forecast, therefore extreme temperature events are automatically incorporated into the DFS as the event moves into the six-day forecast timeframe.

 2.4.
-Summary of assumptions Implementation summary
+Implementation summary

-Table 4 Summary of assumptions Implementation summary
+Table 4 Implementation summary